 the property has or will have potential use as a public facility or as an addition to the public facility.

-If the property is retained, the Town Council may pursue an action for equitable relief and in accordance with the provisions of Title 36 M.R.S.A.
-Section 946, if desirable.
+If the property is retained, the Town Council must pursue an action for equitable relief and in accordance with the provisions of Title 36 M.R.S.A.
+Section 946.

 The Town Council shall cause the tax acquired property retained to be managed and insured as it would other municipal property.